 So when Warner Leisure Hotels invited me to review their new flagship hotel at Studley Castle in Warwickshire, I jumped at the chance of a luxurious weekend without the kids.

-Mark and I travelled to the picturesque Warwickshire countryside to visit this stunning hotel for the weekend.
-We found that it’s a perfect mix of relaxation and indulgence, but with plenty to keep us occupied as well.
+I travelled to the picturesque Warwickshire countryside to visit this stunning hotel for the weekend.
+It’s a perfect mix of relaxation and indulgence, but with plenty to keep you occupied as well.

 Warner Leisure Hotels

 Warner Leisure Hotels are specialists in providing UK breaks that are just for the grown ups.
 They offer adult-only breaks in their 14 beautiful Grade I and II listed properties, all located in picturesque settings.

 Each property is packed full of history, and rather than having a uniform appearance, each of the Warner Leisure properties has its own character.
 They invest heavily in the redevelopment of their hotels, celebrating each one’s quirks and history.

 You might sleep in a historic suite overlooking manicured lawns, or wake up in a balconied chalet.
 And the six coastal properties are packed full of seaside tradition!

 The Grade II* listed Studley Castle is the most recent addition to the Warner Leisure Hotels portfolio.
 It re-opened recently after a three year, £50 million renovation.

 Studley Castle may look as if it dates back to Tudor times, but it’s actually a lot more modern than that.

 It was designed as a family home at the request of Francis Lyttleton Holyoake, High Sheriff of Warwickshire.
 The budget was £120,000 – that equates to a massive £14.5 million at today’s prices!